-All students are required to take the PSAT during their 8th, 9th, 10th, and 11th-grade year and Pre-ACT during their 8th, 9th, and 10th-grade year.
-Students are expected to take the SAT or ACT during their junior and senior years if they plan to attend a four-year university.
+All students are required to take the PSAT during their 8th, 9th, 10th, and 11th grade year and Pre-ACT during their 8th, 9th, and 10th grade year.
+Students are expected to take the SAT or ACT during their junior and senior year if they play to attend a four-year university.
 If applying to a technical college, the student may opt to take the SAT, ACT, or that school's entrance exam.

-Standardized tests, Iowa Test of Basic Skills (ITBS), are given to grades K5 through 11th grade during the month of April.
+Standardized tests (Iowa Assessments) are given to grades K5 through 11th grade during the month of April.
 This school-wide testing will be administered over 2-3 mornings.
 If a student is absent during this time, he/she is required to make up the testing.

-During any week in which a series of exams are being administered (i.e., end-of-year exams or standardized tests), permission will not be granted for students to be absent from school for any reason other than sickness (which requires a doctor's excuse) or death in the immediate family.
+During any week in which a series of exams are being administered (i.e., end of year exams or standardized tests), permission will not be granted for students to be absent from school for any reason other than sickness (which requires a doctor's excuse) or death in the immediate family.